 I have a few simple tips on making meatballs back with flavor.
 Tip number one: use quality meat.
-Try to to pick out the best packages of meat possible when you’re making meatballs, especially when it comes to this swedish meatball recipe.
-Don’t use meats that are too lean, otherwise the meatballs will taste pretty dry, and your dish will be ruined.
+Try to pick out the best packages of meat possible when you’re making meatballs, especially when it comes to this Swedish meatball recipe.
+Don’t use meats that are too lean; otherwise, the meatballs will taste pretty dry, and your dish will be ruined.
 When it comes to beef, don’t use anything higher than 85/15.
 I’d say the same thing with ground turkey.
 If you can, also try to use fresh meat when it comes to this recipe.
-Don’t use old meat that’s been sitting it the freezer forever.
-Last, but not least use breadcrumbs instead of flour.
+Don’t use old meat that’s been sitting in the freezer forever.
+Last but not least, use breadcrumbs instead of flour.
 Flour doesn’t really add texture to meatballs.
 If you want amazing texture, I recommend using bread crumbs or panko.

 The sauce made for this dish is a simple one.
-It’s made from the meatball drippings, half & half, and a few other ingredients.
-Some recipes call for heavy cream, however I find that half & half certainly does the job!
+It’s made from meatball drippings, half & half, and a few other ingredients.
+Some recipes call for heavy cream.
+However, I find that half & half certainly does the job!
 The sauce thickens as this dish cooks, and it tastes amazing over egg noodles!

 Serve Your Swedish Meatballs With

-Definitely give this recipe a try, because it give ikea a run for there money.
-I honestly feel like this recipe makes the best swedish meatballs!
+Definitely give this recipe a try because it gives Ikea a run for their money.
+I honestly feel like this recipe makes the best Swedish meatballs!

 - 1/2 lb ground beef